spleennooname/threejs-meydajs-fftspectrum/README.md

 [demo](https://threejs-meydajs-fftspectrum.surge.sh)

-longstoryshort: the microphone detects the audio, _meydajs_ extracts metrics features, used to affect the _threejs_ webgl fx
+longstoryshort: the microphone detects the audio, _meydajs_ extracts metrics features used to drive  _threejs_ webgl stuff.

 - Start project with `npm run dev`
 - open another tab with youtube music / bring any sound source closer to the microphone